Volunteer Nursing Projects in Tanzania

-Our Nursing placements are based in Dar es Salaam and Arusha.
+Our Nursing placements are based in Moshi and Arusha.
 You will be placed in either a health clinic or a large government hospital.
 Your role will be mainly observational and you will shadow doctors and nurses throughout their day.

 This could include ward rounds, clinics and observing operations.
 If you have nursing experience and make the effort to become a valuable part of the team, you could get given more to do.
 This may include taking blood pressure, weighing and measuring patients, dressing wounds, passing equipment and removing plaster casts.

 You will normally rotate through various departments in the hospitals.
 You could spend time in surgery, maternity, general medicine, paediatrics, palliative care and work with HIV patients.
 If you prefer to specialise in one area this may be possible.